mdda/mdda.github.io/_posts/AI/2018-07-07-qwiklab-instructions.md

 project = qwiklabs-gcp-84f8f1c4f27f96a8
 Your active configuration is: [cloudshell-15818]
 {% endhighlight %}

-    is correct
+...    is correct

-  And set the Zone (based on the Region)
-    asia-east1 -> asia-east1-b

-Enable Dataflow API
+#### Enable Dataflow API
-  Select your project in the top dropdown
+   *  Select your project in the top dropdown
-  Hamburger side-bar : API and Services - Dashboard : Open Enable APIs and Services
+   *  Hamburger side-bar : API and Services - Dashboard : Open
+   *  Enable APIs and Services
-  Search for Dataflow
+   *  Search for Dataflow
-    Click on panel
+      * Click on panel
-    Say Yes (not test)
+      * Say Yes (not test)

 Means type 'dataflow' into the search box.
 One panel called "DataFlow API - Google" comes up, mostly hidden by the Terminal Console.